 JOHN: Hi, Melissa.

-MELISSA: And I want to thank you for all you do here.
+QUESTION: And I want to thank you for all you do here.
 I have two questions.
-I know that believing the Bible to where God does not save you.
-But can a believer or a person that claims to be a believer reject the Bible as the Word of God, or search in portions such as Mark 16 verses 9 through 20, or John 7:53 and chapters 8 through 11?
-I understand that, for example, that deathbed confessions don’t know everything about God and the Bible, but a person who knowingly rejects this act might be in question if he’s truly saved.
+I know that believing the Bible is the Word of God does not save you.
+But can a believer or a person that claims to be a believer reject the Bible as the Word of God or search in portions such as Mark 16, verses 9 through 20, or John 7:53 from chapters 8 through 11?
+I understand that, for example, deathbed confessions don’t know everything about God and the Bible, but a person who knowingly rejects this act might be in question if he’s truly saved.

 So to say that those are not in the Scripture because they aren’t in the earliest manuscripts is not to deny the Bible, it’s not to deny any part of the text that we know to be the original text.

 Now, to the other question.
 Can a person truly be a Christian and not have a full understanding of the inspiration of the Bible?
 Yes - yes.
 I don’t know that the thief on the cross had a full understanding of Old Testament revelation, and you’re absolutely right, when you lead someone to Christ, there’s one thing they must believe and that’s the gospel, right?
 They must believe the gospel.